corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/first-flow/code-kotlin.md

 class Message(val sender: MemberX500Name, val message: String)

-// MyFirstFlow is an initiating flow, it's corresponding responder flow is called MyFirstFlowResponder (defined below)
+// MyFirstFlow is an initiating flow, its corresponding responder flow is called MyFirstFlowResponder (defined below)
 // to link the two sides of the flow together they need to have the same protocol.
 @InitiatingFlow(protocol = "my-first-flow")
 // MyFirstFlow should inherit from ClientStartableFlow, which tells Corda it can be started via an REST call from a client